sgmurphy/wordpress-plugins/media-cleaner/readme.txt

 * Fix: Option to disable OB Cleaning.
 * Fix: Corrected dashboard media link functionality for subdirectories.
 * Fix: Resolved issues with backslash replacement on multiple occurrences for more accurate processing.
-* Info: We are working hard on Media Cleaner.
-If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.7.0 (2024/01/13) =
 * Add: New 'check-live' argument for WP-CLI.